ramzibou0735/aerial-autonomy-stack/README.md

 Repeat as necessary, finally commit the changes from the repo on the host computer

 > [!NOTE]
-> `aircraft_resources/` and `simulation_resources/` are also mounted but certain changes, e.g. in PX4's ROMFS, require compilation steps more easily achieved by building the Dockerfiles (see ["Part 1"](#option-1-build-the-docker-images))
+> `aircraft_resources/` and `simulation_resources/` are also mounted but certain changes, e.g. in PX4's ROMFS, require compilation steps more easily achieved by re-building the Dockerfiles (see ["Part 1"](#option-1-build-the-docker-images))

 ---